 - Ongoing: Standard WooCommerce maintenance

-- Risk: Low—you’re enhancing what you have, not rebuilding from scratch
+- Risk: Low – you’re enhancing what you have, not starting over from scratch

 Headless WooCommerce